OriginFinancial/origin-design-take-home-assignment/README.md

-# Origin Product Take-Home Assignment
+# Origin Product Design Take-Home Assignment

 Financial wellness is not just about getting rid of problems like credit card or student debt.
 It is also – and arguably mainly – about fulfilling your dreams.
 Some of us want to buy a car.
 Some of us want to take a vacation.
 Some of us want to have a baby.
 Every single one of us want something.